← MRI Terms

 The Most Important Question: Does the MRI Match Your Symptoms?

-What I look for on MRI is not just whether something is abnormal, but whether it explains the patient’s exact pattern of pain, numbness, or weakness.
+What I look for isn’t just whether something is abnormal — it’s whether the finding explains the patient’s exact pattern of pain, numbness, or weakness.

 Back or Neck Pain Alone